Bayesian Variational Inference for Mixed Data Mixture Models: Mixed data mixture model

 \section{Mixed data mixture model}

 Consider a set of $n$ independent observations $\{(x_i,c_i)\}_{1\leq i\leq n}$ where $x_i\in\mathbb{R}^q$ contains continuous observations while $c_i\in\mathbb{Z}^p$ is a $p$-dimensional vector of categorical data such that $c_{ij} \in \{1,2,\dots,d_j\}$.
 Note that $d_j$ denotes the number of categorical values for the $j$-th categorical variable.
+We assume that the number of categorical parameters to be estimated remains small relative to the sample size $n$.
 In this paper we focus on a finite mixture model of $K$ components, where $K$ is a constant specified by the user.
+A popular alternative would be the Dirichlet Process mixtures, which is more suitable if the number of data clusters is expected to increase with respect to sample size, whereas finite mixture models are more suitable if the data arise from a moderate number of clusters even as the sample size increases (\cite{Schnatter2019}).
+This paper focuses on the latter scenario.
 In particular, we consider a model where the likelihood for a single data point $(x_i, c_i)$ can be written as follows: